This video was made by Prof. Mike Igoe of SUNY Fredonia's Communication department.

 The festival was not held from 1991 to 2008, but in 2009, it returned with the sponsorship of Mr. Canham.
 From 2010 to the present, it has been supported by the Hahn Family Freedonia Marxonia Fund of the Fredonia College Foundation.
 In 2014, materials and event planning were transferred to the university's Reed Library.
 Freedonia Marxonia's main activities are held over two days close to Groucho Marx's October 2nd birthday.
 All activities are open to students, faculty, staff, and members of the community.

-2016 - "Creative Contemporaries of the Marx Brothers," focusing on playwrights and visual artists of the 1920s and 1930s.
+2016 - "Creative Contemporaries of the Marx Brothers" highlighted playwrights and visual artists of the 1920s and 1930s.
 Animal Crackers was shown.
 Fredonia alumnus, playwright, and Marx Brothers fan Tom Dudzick was the guest speaker.

-2015 - "Music and the Marx Brothers," focusing on the composers for Marx Brothers' works and musical artists of the 20s and 30s.
+2015 - "Music and the Marx Brothers" focused on the composers for Marx Brothers' works and musical artists of the '20s and '30s.
 A Night at the Opera was shown.
 The creator of Freedonia Marxonia, 1987 Fredonia alumnus Doug Canham, was the guest speaker.

 Harry B. Hickey was the mayor of the village of Fredonia, New York in 1933.
-Mayor Hickey sent a letter to Paramount Studios complaining about the use of the village's name in Duck Soup.
-Groucho responded, suggesting that the village change its name, as it was hurting the movie.
+At the time of the release of Duck Soup, Time magazine and the local newspaper (the Fredonia Censor) printed the lore that Mayor Hickey sent a letter to Paramount Studios complaining about the use of the village's name in Duck Soup and that Groucho responded, suggesting that the village change its name, as it was hurting the movie.
+In actuality, this was all a publicity stunt and never happened.

 from Dunkirk Observer, March 20, 1933